-HLGU Intramural Program offers the opportunity for competition in basketball, flag football, softball, ultimate Frisbee, dodge ball, and volleyball.
-Golf, billiards, ping-pong, and racquetball are offered in individual competitions.
+HLGU Intramural Program offers the opportunity for competition in basketball, flag football, wiffleball, futsal, ultimate Frisbee, dodge ball, wallyball, and volleyball.
+Billiards and ping pong are offered in individual competitions.
 This program also allows students to gain training and experience in officiating games.

-Lacy Hiking Trail: This scenic one-mile hiking trail begins behind Memorial Hall.
+Lacy Hiking Trail: This scenic one-mile hiking trail begins behind Lewis and Brown Hall.
 The trail goes by the spring house, the waterfall, the bluffs, and the picnic area.